 How to get to Iguazu falls from Puerto Iguazu

 We stayed in a great Airbnb with an extremely knowledgeable host.
 Having visited the falls a number of times himself, he gave us his recommendations on the order to do the trails.
-The order is based around the positioning of the sun, meaning you’ll be able to get the best possible photos and views from each trail.
+The order below is based around the positioning of the sun, meaning you’ll be able to get the best possible photos and views from each trail.
 If you follow the trails in order it makes for the perfect day itinerary when visiting Iguazu Falls in Argentina.

 Circuito Superior – This half-mile trail gives some of the best panoramic views you’ll find on the Argentinian side of the falls.
 Take this trail to see some of the main waterfalls from above.